Regulus343/Fractal/readme.md

 **Adjusting Fractal's base URI:**

-By default, Fractal's base URI is "admin" making your URLs like `website.com/admin/pages/home/edit`.
+By default, Fractal's base URI is `admin` making your URLs like `website.com/admin/pages/home/edit`.
 You may adjust this in the `baseUri` variable in `config.php`.

 **Adding additional controllers:**

-You may add additional controllers in the `controllers` array in `config.php`.
+You may add additional controllers or point existing defined controllers to alternates in the `controllers` array in `config.php`.
 Use `standard` for standard Laravel controllers and `resource` for resource controllers.

+**Other configuration options:**

+Look around in the various config files such as `config`, `blogs`, `media`, `tables`, and `social` to see what other configuration options can easily be customized as well.
+Most config variables have detailed descriptions that should help you to understand how different things can be customized.
+The config files `menus` and `settings`, however, are exported from the database automatically to minimize a Fractal-driven website's need to make certain database queries on each page load.

 **Get Bootstrap-ready menu markup for a view:**